laymonage/slides-student-maintainer/slides.md

 <!--
 As part of the course we were tasked to build our own website.

-Which started out simple, with just a model or two, some views and templates, and we added more features throughout the course.
+Which started out simple, with just a model or two, some views and templates.
+And we added more features throughout the course.
 By the way, I spun up this six year old project which used Django 2.1 and it still worked.

 Anyway, we were given new assignments every week.
 At one point we learned about making AJAX requests from the browser to Google Books API.
 You can search for books and add them to your favorites.